antarctica/lantern/docs/stores.md

 in BAS 19115 JSON and ISO 19139 XML formats.
 For example a Record with file identifier `123abc` is stored as `/records/12/3a/123abc.json` and `/records/12/3a/123abc.xml`.

+### GitLab store branches

+`GitLabStore` instances track a given branch.
+Multiple branches can be used to maintain different sets of Records.

+> [!WARNING]
+> The branch for a store SHOULD NOT be changed once initialised to avoid cache inconsistency errors.
+>
+> A separate, or replacement, store SHOULD be instantiated to switch branches.

+Branches will be created automatically from `main` if they don't exist when [Committing Records](#committing-records).

+Branches can be used for:

+- drafting new or updated Records to be merging back into the conventional `main` branch when approved
+- keeping records that change frequently (via automation) separate from other records, either as a long-lived parallel branch, or periodically merged and rebased back into `main`

 ### Loading remote records

 `GitLabStore` instances are initially empty.
 Use `store.populate()` to load Records from the remote repository via the